Theta-Limited/OpenAthenaAndroid/README.md

 <img width="270" alt="OpenAthena™ Android 🎯 Output Modes Activity demo NATO MGRS 10m" src="./assets/Settings_MGRS10m_Demo.png">

-Then press the back button or again tap the kebab menu icon (three dots) to return to the "Calculate" screen.
-Finally, press the "🧮" button to re-calculate the target location according to your chosen output mode:
+Then press the back button or again tap the kebab menu icon (three dots) to return to the "Calculate" screen:

 <img width="270" alt="OpenAthena™ Android Target Calculation demo using cobb.tif and DJI_0419.JPG, output mode NATO MGRS 10m" src="./assets/DJI_0419_Target_Res_MGRS10m_Demo.png">

-## LIVE Telemetry from DJI-SDK
+## Telemetry and localization from live video feed

-**TBD**
+The end goal of this project is to enable UAS operators to perform terrain-raycast localization from any point within live video feed.
+The target resolution engine of this application is highly modular, and may be extended to operate on any such telemetry data source.
+This capability will be specific to each UAS manufactuer's SDK however, therefore this capability will take time to develop.

 # Contributing